 Candidates who are interested in a teaching or advanced state license must complete a program approved by the Virginia Department of Education.
 To be eligible for verification forms for other states, the licensure office must verify that candidates have completed one of our approved licensure programs.
-Programs that lead to licensure will involve coursework, licensure tests, and student teaching or internship.
+Programs that lead to licensure will involve coursework, licensure tests, various licensure trainings, and student teaching.

 - Virginia Communication and Literacy Assessment (VCLA)

 - Praxis: Subject Assessment

 For information on documenting test scores, visit the Licensure Resource Community.

 Specific licensure exams vary per program.
 Please view your program listed in the below Program Expectations and Advising Resources pages for a list of the exact exams required for your chosen licensure endorsement:

 - Residential Undergraduate Program Expectations & Advising Resources